Gaumont: History

-After World War I, Gaumont suffered economic losses owing to increased competition from American Hollywood productions.
+After the First World War, Gaumont suffered economic losses owing to increased competition from American Hollywood productions.
 In 1925, the studio's output decreased to only three films.
-In addition, Gaumont was unable to keep pace with the cost of technological changes (e.g., the advent of sound movies).
+In addition, Gaumont was unable to keep pace with the cost of technological changes, e.g., the advent of sound movies.

-In 1927, Warner Bros appropriated the invention of talking pictures with the film The Jazz Singer, while Léon Gaumont had succeeded in making sound films as early as 1902 with his invention, the chronophone, which Alice Guy used extensively by shooting hundreds of phonoscenes.
-Thanks to the patents he had filed at the time, the Gaumont company filed a complaint against Warner Bros, and after a legal battle lasting nearly 20 years, won the case.
+In 1927, Warner Bros appropriated the invention of talking pictures with the film The Jazz Singer, although Léon Gaumont had succeeded in making sound films as early as 1902 with his invention, the chronophone, which Alice Guy used extensively by shooting hundreds of phonoscenes.
+Thanks to the patents he had filed at the time, the Gaumont company filed a complaint against Warner Bros and, after a legal battle lasting nearly 20 years, won the case.